alecroy/alecroy.github.io/_posts/2015-05-17-understanding-metalsmith.md

 ## Finis

 Hopefully I didn't get too much wrong.
 I just found this tool today, so surely my views are subject to change.
+I feel like I've got a much better handle on it now that I've read it.
 Thanks to [Mike Valstar][valstar-home] for inspiring me to read the source,  and to [Segment][segment] for writing such a nice little piece of JavaScript.
 Happy hacking.

 [st-gen]: http://staticgen.com
 [asmbl]: http://assemble.io